-17 Project Name HOME Program Administration
+16 Project Name HOME Program Administration

 Target Area Citywide

 Goals Supported Planning for Housing and Community Development

 Needs Addressed Other Housing and Community Development Needs

 Funding HOME: \$60,686

-Description Eligibility Citation: 24 CFR 92.207(a) - General

-Management, Oversight and Coordination

-National Objective Citation: Not Applicable
+Description Eligibility Citation: 24 CFR 92.207(a) - General Management, Oversight and Coordination National Objective Citation: Not Applicable

-The City of Huntington Beach Office of Business

-Development is responsible for administering the

-HOME program.
-Up to 10 percent of the HOME

-allocation will be used to provide for staffing and

-other program administration costs associated with

-the HOME program, including planning, reporting,

-monitoring, and IDIS setup and maintenance.
+Development is responsible for adr HOME program.
+Up to 10 percent allocation will be used to provide for other program administration costs a the HOME program, including plann The City of Huntington Beach Office of Business Development is responsible for administering the HOME program.
+Up to 10 percent of the HOME allocation will be used to provide for staffing and other program administration costs associated with the HOME program, including planning, reporting, monitoring, and IDIS setup and maintenance.

-Target Date 6/30/2019
+Target Date 6/30/2020

 Estimate the number and type of families that will Not applicable.

 benefit from the proposed activities

 Location Description Not applicable.

 Planned Activities Same as description.

-18 Project Name CDBG Program Administration
+17 Project Name CDBG Program Administration

 Target Area Citywide

 Goals Supported Planning for Housing and Community Development

 Needs Addressed Other Housing and Community Development Needs

-Funding CDBG: \$201,139 \$194,415
+Funding CDBG: \$201,139

-Description Eligibility Citation: 24 CFR 570.206(a) - Administration and Planning/General Program Administration National Objective Citation: Not Applicable The City will conduct the following

-administration/planning activities: (1) General Administration of CDBG Program, including preparation of budget, applications, certifications and agreements; (2) Coordination of CDBG-funded capital improvement projects; (3) Coordination of Public Service Subrecipients, (4) Coordination of HOME-funded housing projects; (5) Monitoring of CDBG projects/programs to ensure compliance with federal regulations; (6) Preparation of the Annual Action Plan; (7) Preparation of the CAPER; and (8) Fair Housing Foundation counseling, education and enforcement.
-Up to 20% of the annual CDBG entitlement is allowed for administration activities.
+Description Eligibility Citation: 24 CFR 570.206(a) - Administration and Planning/General Program Administration National Objective Citation: Not Applicable The City will conduct the following administration/planning activities: (1) General Administration of CDBG Program, including preparation of budget, applications, certifications and agreements; (2) Coordination of CDBG-funded capital improvement projects; (3) Coordination of Public Service Subrecipients, (4) Coordination of HOME-funded housing projects; (5) Monitoring of CDBG projects/programs to ensure compliance with federal regulations; (6) Preparation of the Annual Action Plan; (7) Preparation of the CAPER; and (8) Fair Housing Foundation counseling, education and

+enforcement.
+Up to 20% of the annual CDBG

+entitlement is allowed for administration activities.

-Target Date 6/30/2019
+Target Date 6/30/2020

 Estimate the number and type of families that will Not applicable.

 benefit from the proposed activities

 Location Description Not applicable.

 Planned Activities Same as description.

-19 Project Name Fair Housing Foundation
+18 Project Name Fair Housing Foundation

 Target Area Citywide

 Goals Supported Provide Needed Community Services to Low and

 Moderate Persons

 Needs Addressed Priority Community Services

 Funding CDBG: \$30,000

-Description Eligibility Citation: 24 CFR 570.206(c) - Administration and Planning/Fair Housing Activities National Objective Citation: Not Applicable
+Description Eligibility Citation: 24 CFR 570.206(c) -

-The Fair Housing Foundation (FHF) offers a comprehensive Fair Housing Program that meets the HUD CDBG requirement to affirmatively further fair housing and includes the following services: 1) discrimination complaint counseling, intake, investigations, and resolutions; 2) education and outreach services; 3) general housing (tenant/landlord) counseling, mediations, assistance, resolution, and referrals; and 4) affirmatively further fair housing activities to address the Analysis of Impediments to Fair Housing Choice.
+Administration and Planning/Fair Housing

+Activities

+National Objective Citation: Not Applicable

+The Fair Housing Foundation (FHF) offers a

+comprehensive Fair Housing Program that meets

+the HUD CDBG requirement to affirmatively

+further fair housing and includes the following

+services: 1) discrimination complaint counseling,

+intake, investigations, and resolutions; 2)

+education and outreach services; 3) general

+housing (tenant/landlord) counseling, mediations,

+assistance, resolution, and referrals; and 4)

+affirmatively further fair housing activities to

+address the Analysis of Impediments to Fair

+Towned Date Housing Choice.

-Target Date 6/30/2019
+Target Date 6/30/2020

 Estimate the number and type of families that will Not applicable.

-benefit from the proposed activities
+benefit from the proposed activities Citywide

-Location Description Citywide.
+Location Description Planned Activities Citywide.

 Planned Activities Same as description.

-20 Project Name Unallocated CDBG Revolving Loan Funds
+19 Project Name Unallocated CDBG Revolving Loan Funds

 Target Area Not applicable

 Goals Supported Not applicable

 Needs Addressed Not applicable

-Funding CDBG RLF: \$733,912 \$92,007
+Funding CDBG RLF: \$641,905

 Description Unallocated CDBG Revolving Loan Funds

 Target Date Not applicable

 Estimate the number and type of families that will Not applicable

 benefit from the proposed activities

 Location Description Not applicable

 Planned Activities Not applicable

-21 Project Name Unallocated HOME Funds
+20 Project Name Unallocated HOME Funds

 Target Area Not applicable

 Goals Supported Not applicable

 Needs Addressed Not applicable

-Funding HOME: \$225,581
+Funding HOME: \$6,570

 Description Unallocated HOME Funds

 Target Date Not applicable

 Estimate the number and type of families that will Not applicable

 benefit from the proposed activities

 Location Description Not applicable

 Planned Activities Not applicable